comp-dev-cms-ita/AnalysisFacility/docs/tutorials/dask_management.md

 ![dask update list](imgs/dask_update_llist.png)

-> **NOTE**: if you have issues like `the Dask Lab Extension service is not responding`, consider to restart
+!!! tip

-> your Jupyter Lab instance.
+    if you have issues like `the Dask Lab Extension service is not responding`, consider to restart your Jupyter Lab instance.

 If you have problem to submit a job with the Batch System, consider to log out to refresh your credentials.